 Work in teams to design and build devices out of common materiels to protect a raw egg from a 10-foot drop.
 Will your egg survive?

 Location: Ottensman Hall; Room 045

 What happens when you combine dishsoap, yeast, hydrogen peroxide, and warm water?
 Come and find out about this chemical reaction!

 Location: Ottensman Hall, Room 109

 Platteville environmental engineering students will feature an interactive erosion table illustrating erosion factors and effects.
-Participants will have a hands-on experience understanding how differences in water velocity and land topography affect flow path and society.
-Another demonstration will show a part of the water treatment process that removes the substances not seen by the naked eye.
-Can you guess what's in the water?
+Learn about how water velocity and land topography affect flow path and society.
+Also, put water through a "jar test" and see how we use chemicals to clean it.

 The Incredible Expanding Diaper

 Absorbent products are all around us, but how do they work?
 Why does a paper towel quickly rid your counter top of spilled milk?
 How does a diaper keep a baby’s skin healthy and soft?
 Visit our exhibit for a hands-on look at the concepts of material absorbency and learn how Kimberly-Clark is using them to Lead the World in Essentials for a Better Life.

 Check out several interactive exhibits demonstrating engineering principles in the fields of aerodynamics, thermal imaging, additive manufacturing, thermodynamics, HVAC, and more.
 Build your own design out of play-dough and test its aerodynamics in a wind tunnel.
 See a 3-D printer in action.
 Learn the basics of how a refrigerator works.
 And more!